Jonathan-Eyler-Werve/eylerwerve-dot-com/_talks/2019-06-29--full-stack.md

   - talks

 blurb:
   - When we talk about 'full stack' in software, we talk about the invisible systems that determine our experience.
-What happens when we apply that lens to social science concepts like gender identity?
-How might this inform (and improve!) the software we build?
+What happens when we apply that lens to human concepts like identity?
+The social sciences are useful tools for understanding these 'backend' systems.
+How might social science inform (and improve!) the software we build?

 embed-mp4: http://f.cl.ly/items/1P2D3U1o0c0I0Y2C420W/Full+stack+humanity_+How+technology+copes+%28or+doesn%27t%29+with+complexity+-+Jonathan+Eyler-Werve+-+June+26%2C+2019.mp4